 Given the absence of a global police force, the ICC struggles to bring individuals to trial.
 Former Sudanese President Omar al-Bashir has avoided standing trial for genocide, war crimes, and crimes against humanity since the ICC first issued a warrant for his arrest in 2006.
 Only because a 2019 revolution ousted Bashir from power does he now face the possibility of being turned over to the ICC.

 Additionally, governments can simply withdraw from the ICC if they are under investigation—Burundi and the Philippines have done just that in recent years.
-In fact, nothing compels countries to join the ICC in the first place.
+Nothing compels countries to join the ICC in the first place.
 Although every UN member is subject to the ICJ, only 123 countries have signed on to the Rome Statute, the ICC’s founding document.
 Notable absences include the United States, China, India, and Russia.

 What is the European Court of Human Rights?